 Secure credit card information to secure payment from your customer.

-- Guarantees payment upfront - if you take credit card information upfront then your customer cannot delay payment, you’re safeguarding your business against lost income.
-Your customers have put “collateral” on the line, so they will be more likely to uphold their commitment to your business.
+If you take credit card information upfront, you avoid payment delays.
+This helps safeguard your business against lost income; your customers have put “collateral” on the line, making them more likely to uphold their commitment to your business.

 Asking your customers to provide a larger deposit upfront is one way to collect payments online more effectively.
-The customer can provide an amount upfront and then pay the rest of the money after the service is complete.
+The customer can provide an amount upfront and then pay the rest after the service is complete.